Jeffrey Chiesa: U.S. Senate

 On June 6, 2013, Governor Chris Christie announced that he would appoint Chiesa, a resident of Branchburg, New Jersey, to succeed recently deceased United States Senator Frank Lautenberg.
 Chiesa announced that he would not seek election to the seat in the 2013 special election.
 In the news conference, he said that "I'm a conservative Republican, generally speaking."
 In regard to immigration reform, he stated, "I think the first thing we have to do is make sure the borders are secure."

 Chiesa resigned as Attorney General on June 6, 2013, and Executive Assistant Attorney General John Jay Hoffman became acting Attorney General.
 Chiesa was sworn into the Senate on June 10, 2013, by Vice President Joe Biden.
-Chiesa was the first Republican senator to represent New Jersey since 1982 when then-Governor Thomas Kean appointed Nicholas F. Brady to the Senate in order to fill a vacancy; in that case, the seat was subsequently won by Lautenberg for the first time.
+Chiesa was the only Republican senator to represent New Jersey since 1982 when then-Governor Thomas Kean appointed Nicholas F. Brady to the Senate in order to fill a vacancy; in that case, the seat was subsequently won by Lautenberg for the first time.

 Chiesa's vote was seen as crucial to the passing of the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013.
 John McCain joked that "I'm going to subject him to intense interrogation—I may waterboard the guy.
 Or maybe tell him that he's either going to support this legislation or hire someone to start his car in the morning."
 He ultimately voted for the bill, which prompted conservative commentator Ann Coulter to proclaim that Christie was "dead to me" for appointing Chiesa to the Senate.
 In July 2013, he signed the Mike Lee letter which called for an amendment to the continuing resolution that would defund the Patient Protection and Affordable Care Act.
 He opposed Democratic attempts to reinsert funding for the Affordable Care Act but ultimately voted for the Reid-McConnell bill to end the shutdown.

 He used his time in the Senate to try to draw attention to the issue of human trafficking and, according to The Washington Post, voted with his party 84% of the time.
-He left the Senate on October 31, 2013 when Newark Mayor Cory Booker, who won the special election, was sworn in.
+He left the Senate on October 31, 2013, when Newark Mayor Cory Booker, who won the special election, was sworn in.
 Chiesa recorded a tenure of 129 days, the fourth-shortest of the 65 U.S. Senators who have served in New Jersey's history.

-Chiesa ruled out the possibility of running for the seat in the regularly scheduled 2014 election, but said he would consider running for office in the future.
+Chiesa ruled out the possibility of running for the seat in the regularly scheduled 2014 election, but said that he would consider running for office in the future.